12 Things To Expect From A Maine Coon Kitten

 8. Eating Habits

-Maine Coons enjoy a diet that is high in protein, and low in carbs, with a moderate amount of healthy fats and fatty acids.
+Maine Coons enjoy a diet high in protein, low in carbs, with a moderate amount of healthy fats and fatty acids.
+You can read more about what to feed a Maine Coon kitten in this post I wrote.

 It is important to track the Maine Coon kitten growth stages to ensure they are receiving the proper type and quantity of food.